 Residential Short Term Rentals

-Looking for an investment property?
+Looking for an investment property (NOT a primary residence)?

-Skip to here: Investment Short Term Rentals
+Then skip to here: Investment Short Term Rentals

 We often see these rentals as accessory structures to the home: an apartment adjacent to the main home, a room above the garage, or a mother-in-law suite.